-An application to the Australian Government’s Therapeutic Goods Administration (TGA) from a doctor to prescribe must be accompanied by clinical evidence about use of the product to allow for an assessment of potential benefits and harms.
+When making an application to the Australian Government’s Therapeutic Goods Administration (TGA) to prescribe a cannabis medicine, a doctor must provide clinical evidence about use of the product to enable an assessment of potential benefits and harms.
 It is expected that all registered conventional medicines or non-medicinal treatments will have already been explored.

-If you have a chronic condition, the NSW Government’s Pain Management Network also provides information to enable you to develop skills and knowledge in the self-management of your pain in partnership with your healthcare providers.
+Patients considering cannabis medicines for treatment of chronic pain are encouraged to visit the NSW Government’s Pain Management Network website.
+This website provides information to help patients develop skills and knowledge in the self-management of pain in partnership with their healthcare providers.